ninya-io/ninya.io/README.md

 ### Contribute

-If you like to contribute to StackWho please checkout the [open issues](https://github.com/cburgdorf/StackWho/issues?state=open).
+If you like to contribute to StackWho please checkout the [open issues](https://github.com/cburgdorf/ninya.io/issues?state=open).
 If you like to work on all the nitty gritty stuff you need to setup a local postgres database to work with.

-However, if you like to work on the UI part (the project is totally lacking designers!) all you gotta do is set the `backendEndpoint` configuration to `http:stackwho.herokuapp.com`(https://github.com/cburgdorf/StackWho/blob/master/client/src/common/config.js#L4) and start chrome with `--disable-web-security` so that requests from your `localhost` to `stackwho.herokuapp` are possible.
+However, if you like to work on the UI part (the project is totally lacking designers!) all you gotta do is set the `backendEndpoint` configuration to `http:www.ninya.io`(https://github.com/cburgdorf/ninya.io/blob/master/client/src/common/config.js#L4) and start chrome with `--disable-web-security` so that requests from your `localhost` to `www.ninya.io` are possible.

 To kickoff the app just run `node server/web.js`.